LoginRadius/docs/content/blog/get-started-node-js/index.md

 >
 > `<Return URL>?token=745******-3e8e-****-b3**2-9c0******1e.`
 >
-> If return_url is frontend, then from that application, pass the token to backend node API (eg: http://localhost:3000).
-Otherwise use the path of the back end API as the return_url.
+> If return_url is of frontend, pass the token to backend node API (eg: http://localhost:3000) from the application.
+Or you can use the path of the back end API as the return_url.

 Add the following API snippet to `server.js`to get the user profile using the access token: